-- About two months after that the first paper was published that correlated specific gut bacteria to the symptoms of Parkinson’s.
-And I said, “Eureka, this is it, this connects to all this science I’ve been studying all these years.”
-I quit my job and started funding a research project at the University of Chicago with Dr. Jack Gilbert, who’s now my cofounder and, you know, bouncing ideas back and forth with him.
+About two or three months after that, I met a young man who was looking for an investor in a company called Pure Cultures.
+His background was fermentation chemistry.
+I thought, “I’ll invest in that and I can learn a little bit about fermentation chemistry.”
+He had spent twenty years in the human nutraceuticals business, which most people won’t know.
+Most of the vitamins you buy off the shelf are actually fermented by bacteria and fungi in big vats in industrial operations.
+That was his expertise, but he was focused on the animal side of things.
+About two months after that, the first paper was published that correlated specific gut bacteria to the symptoms of Parkinson’s.
+I said, “Eureka, this is it.
+This connects to all this science I’ve been studying all these years.”
+I quit my job and started funding a research project at the University of Chicago with Dr. Jack Gilbert, who’s now my co-founder, and bouncing ideas back and forth with him.
 He has a son with autism and we started talking about how there were connections in the patterns in the gut with autistic children and people with Parkinson’s.

 When you first started going down this path of discovery and you started getting connections to gut health, what changed in your household as far as diet or effect?